rwexler/chem-402-5020/book/_build/html/_sources/chapter-02/section-01.md

 ## Probability of a Microstate in the Microcanonical Ensemble

-In an **isolated system**—one that exchanges neither energy nor matter with the surroundings—the appropriate statistical description is the **microcanonical ensemble**.
+In an **isolated system**—one that exchanges neither energy nor matter with its surroundings—the appropriate statistical description is the **microcanonical ensemble**.

 ```{code-cell} ipython3
 :tags: [hide-input]